Dodge Super Bee: 1969

-A hardtop version joined the existing pillared coupe body in 1969 and a new optional twin-scooped air induction hood, the "Ramcharger", became available.
+A hardtop version joined the existing pillared coupe body in 1969 and the front and rear ends received revisions.
+The front end featured a more aggressive design with a 'squeezed' appearance to the surround of the headlights and in towards the central grille section while the rear end featured new horizontally-themed tail lights.

+A new optional twin-scooped air induction hood known as the "Ramcharger" became available.
 This particular option was coded N96 and was the counterpart to the Plymouth Road Runner's "Coyote Duster" air induction hood.
 The "Ramcharger" hood featured forward-facing scoops.

 A "six-pack" (three two-barrel Holley carburetors) version of Dodge's 440 cuin engine was added to the offering list mid-year rated at 390 bhp @ 4700 rpm and 490 lbft @ 3600 rpm of torque.
 The option code for this was A12, which changed the 5th digit of the VIN to M. These special order 1969 1/2 Dodge Super Bees are known as A12 M-code cars.
 The A12 package also equipped the cars with a Dana 60 axle with a 4:10 gear-ratio, heavy duty automatic transmission or a 4-speed manual, and a 'lift off' flat black scooped hood.
 Other components to the A12 package included heavy duty internal engine parts, black steel wheels with performance G70x15 tires, and heavy-duty 11-inch drum brakes.
 A total of 1,907 A12 M-code 440 Six Pack 1969 1/2 Dodge Super Bees were produced.
-This option fell half-way between the standard engine and the Hemi as a USD463 option.
+This option fell half-way between the standard engine and the Hemi as a US$463 option.
 The 1969 model year included the base 383 Magnum, 440 Six Pack, and the 426 Hemi.
 The 440 Magnum (4bbl) was reserved for the Coronet R/T.